MAIF/wasmo/cli/README.md

   </p>

   <p>
-  Wasmo CLI can be combined with the power of <a href="https://hub.docker.com/r/maif/wasmo">Docker Wasmo server images</a> to build locally and remotly WASM binaries.
+  Wasmo CLI can be combined with the power of <a href="https://hub.docker.com/r/maif/wasmo">Docker Wasmo server images</a> to build locally and remotely WASM binaries.
   </p>
 </div>